AviatrixSystems/Docs/HowTos/controller_backup.rst

 If you are starting from a new Controller, follow these steps to get started:

 #.
-Login to the Controller with the `admin` username and the default password
+Log in to the Controller with the `admin` username and the default password
 #.
 Follow the initial steps to get the Controller up and running.

    #.
 Enter an email address